Legal Questions and Answers About Buying Property in Costa Rica

 Answer: The most recommendable course of action is the following:

-Due Diligence Period, which is basically a complete legal research to be performed during the Option or Promissory Agreement’s term in order to verify the absence of actual contingencies related to the property;
+II.
+Due Diligence Period, which is basically a complete legal research to be performed during the Option or Promissory Agreement’s term in order to verify the absence of contingencies related to the property, its title, constructions, etc.

+III.
 Sign a conveyance deed or public purchase and sale deed before a Notary Public.
-As an alternative option, if the property to be acquired is owned by a company, a Share Transfer Agreement may be signed in order for the shares of the owner company to be transferred, instead of the conveyance deed.
-In this scenario, a due diligence over the company shall also be performed in order to verify the absence of actual contingencies for the company (such as debts, etc);
+As an alternative option, if the property to be acquired is owned by a company, a Share Transfer Agreement may be signed for the shares of the owner company to be transferred, instead of the conveyance deed.
+In this scenario, a due diligence over the company shall also be performed to verify the absence of contingencies for the company (such as debts, etc).
+In many cases this alternative may not be advisable due to the impossibility of detecting certain past circumstances which may cause the company to be potentially exposed to contingencies and/or obligations; it is important to take into consideration that even if the property is purchased through the acquisition of the shares of the holding company, the transaction is subject to the payment of transfer tax and fiscal stamps in the same amounts detailed in section 6 below.

-Once the conveyance deed is signed by the parties, and the transfer expenses are cancelled, the respective Notary Public has the obligation of presenting and recording said deed before the National Registry, in order for the new owner to appear as the new recorded owner.
-Until the Conveyance deed is duly recorded, the acquisition will not be binding to third parties but only amongst the parties.
+IV.
+Once the conveyance deed is signed by the parties, and the transfer expenses are paid, the respective Notary Public has the obligation of filing and recording said deed before the National Registry for the buyer to appear as the new recorded owner.
+Until the Conveyance deed is duly recorded, the acquisition will not be binding to third parties but only amongst the parties of the deed.
 This is one of the main reasons why the Notary Public to be chosen needs to be a responsible and diligent professional.
-Well structured law firms providing services as a “team of professionals” may give additional security to the parties;
+Well-structured law firms providing services as a “team of professionals” may give additional security to the parties.
+Additionally, this is a good reason for the purchaser to be the one appointing the Attorney and Notary Public who will be in charge of the deed of transfer and its corresponding recording process at the Registry, as the purchaser´s interests are not fully satisfied but until the recording process has been fulfilled.

-Finally, after the conveyance deed is duly recorded, it is important to check in the corresponding local government (Municipality), if the property has been declared for tax purposes.
-For declaring a property before the respective municipality, some requirements and a form to be signed must be presented.
-The foregoing because every owner must pay annual land taxes before the local Municipality.
+V. Finally, after the conveyance deed is duly recorded, it is important to report to the corresponding local government (Municipality), that the property has been transferred and if need be, to update its declared value for tax purposes.
+For declaring a property before the respective municipality, some requirements and a form to be signed must be filed.
+The foregoing is an important post-closing task to be achieved as every owner must pay annual land taxes before the local Municipality.

 If I live outside the country, should my presence in Costa Rica be required for signing the Conveyance deed or Purchase deed?